Intermesh/groupoffice7-docs/docs/02_Webclient/00_Installation.md

-The webclient is built using AngularJS.
+The webclient is built using mainly AngularJS and Angular Material.

 ## Getting started
 1. To get started with development you will minimally need to install: